Quadratic and Higher-Order Unconstrained Binary Optimization of Railway Rescheduling for Quantum Computing: Problem formulation

-that are one if train $j$ leaves station $s$ at time $t$, or delay $d$ see Eq.~\eqref{eq::delay_repr}, and zero otherwise.
-We use the discretised $t$ that is limited from both sides by Eq.~\eqref{eq::d_limit}, we denote this limit by $t \in \mathcal{T}_{j,s}$, the resolution is one of the factors determining the system size.
-This limitations ensures timetable condition in Eq.~\eqref{eq::departure_time}.
-The number of binary variables can be approximated by:
+that is 1 if train $j$ leaves station $s$ at time $t$, and $0$ otherwise (recall that each time index $t$ can be represented uniquely by delay via Eq.~\eqref{eq::delay_repr}).
+Note that, we use Eq.~\eqref{eq::min_pass_time} to compute the arrival time from the departure time from the previous station.
+We use the discretised $t$ that is limited from both sides by Eq.~\eqref{eq::trange1} and Eq.~\eqref{eq::trange2}.
+We denote this limit by

-where $r$ is one if we have one minute resolution.
-We have $\geq$ sign, as some trains may not serve some stations.
-Comparing with~\eqref{eq::jlinear}, The QUBO approach may be more efficient for dense train traffic (there is no square of trains number).
-In our approach we do not take into account recirculation, i.e. each train leaves each station $s \in S_j$ once and only once: